Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LaDbKbTnmzI.md

 ### Transcript

-> so what's for dinner today oh it might be a pizza i have to beat the reindeer but uh are you well you're not doing burgers huh now that you said pizza i kind of like pizza huh yeah pizza is special on tuesdays
+> so what's for dinner today oh it might be a pizza i have to beat the reindeer but, are you well you're not doing burgers huh now that you said pizza i kind of like pizza huh yeah pizza is special on tuesdays